-Whether you’re a first time videographer or a business looking to produce a few videos in-house, choosing the right film gear should be one of the first items on your agenda.
+It’s a fact, whether you’re a first time videographer or a business looking to produce a few videos in-house.
+Choosing the right video production gear should be one of the first items on your agenda.

 There are a lot of options out there but, to begin with, you can’t go wrong with a mid-range DSLR.
 Most shoot up to 1080p, so you can expect a decent quality.

-Don’t forget a tripod to ensure your shots are as steady as possible!
+Finally, don’t forget a tripod to ensure your shots are as steady as possible!

 So, grab yourself multiple SD cards, with at least 16GB each.
 If possible, go for class 10 or above; cheap SD cards are usually cheap for a reason!

 If you’re looking to keep it cheap and simple, you could consider a LED light attachment for your DSLR.
 However, using a basic lighting kit will give you a more professional finish.
 Most include a couple of LED lights with stands and softboxes.

-Most DSLRs have some kind of on-board microphone, but that won’t cut it if you want the final result to be clean and professional.
+Most DSLRs have some kind of on-board microphone.
+However, that won’t cut it if you want the final result to be clean and professional.

-Let’s not forget about post-production!
-There are plenty of free options for those on a strict budget — such as iMovie or Windows Movie Maker — but, if you’re looking to create videos on a regular basis, it’s worth investing in a more comprehensive editing package.
+Let’s not forget about post-production in your video production gear!
+There are plenty of free options for those on a strict budget, such as iMovie or Windows Movie Maker.
+However, if you’re looking to create videos on a regular basis, it’s worth investing in a more comprehensive editing package.